South of France 8-Day Itinerary

 Dining: Jan by Jan Hendrik

-Activities: Sail around Cap Ferrat peninsula, Mooring at Port Lympia, Vieux Nice exploration, Cours Saleya market visit, Matisse or Modern Art Museum, Promenade des Anglais walk, Michelin-starred dinner or opera
+Activities: Sail around Cap Ferrat peninsula, Mooring at Port de Nice, Vieux Nice exploration, Cours Saleya market visit, Matisse or Modern Art Museum, Promenade des Anglais walk, Michelin-star dinner or opera

 Day 4: Cap d'Antibes

 Sailing along the Baie des Anges reveals Cap d'Antibes rising from azure waters, its pine-covered peninsula separating Antibes from Juan-les-Pins.
-This concentration of old Riviera glamour centers on Hôtel du Cap-Eden-Roc, opened 1870, where Marlene Dietrich and Winston Churchill once sought privacy.
-The Sentier Tirepoil coastal trail winds through forests past monumental villas, offering spectacular vistas.
-Villa Eilenroc, built 1867, showcases belle époque elegance with 11-hectare gardens displaying Mediterranean flora.
-Plage de la Garoupe provides the Riviera's finest swimming—white sand shelving into crystalline water.
-Port Vauban ranks among Europe's premier superyacht marinas, hosting vessels exceeding 100 meters.
-Antibes itself, founded by Greeks in the 4th century BC, preserves authentic character behind 16th-century ramparts: Picasso Museum in Château Grimaldi, Provençal market stalls, lanes fragrant with pizza and perfume.
+Old Riviera glamour concentrates here, centered on Hôtel du Cap-Eden-Roc.
+Opened 1870.
+Marlene Dietrich and Winston Churchill once sought privacy within its walls, drawn to a location remote enough for discretion yet accessible enough for convenience.
+The Sentier Tirepoil coastal trail winds through forests past monumental villas, each competing to outdo its neighbor in architectural ambition.
+Spectacular vistas at every turn.
+Villa Eilenroc, built 1867, showcases belle époque elegance with 11 hectares of gardens displaying Mediterranean flora in arrangements that look effortless but require constant maintenance.
+Plage de la Garoupe provides the Riviera's finest swimming, white sand shelving into crystalline water that stays warm well into October.
+Port Vauban ranks among Europe's premier superyacht marinas, regularly hosting vessels exceeding 100 meters that dwarf neighboring boats.
+Antibes itself predates all this luxury, founded by Greeks in the 4th century BC, it preserves authentic character behind 16th-century ramparts.
+The Picasso Museum occupies Château Grimaldi.
+Provençal market stalls.
+Lanes fragrant with pizza and perfume, tourists and locals negotiating the same cobblestones.

 Sailing: 2 hours (10 nautical miles)